 This course explores the range of theatrical conventions present in theater throughout the world.
 Students will participate in hands-on activities in acting, directing, and design.
 Students will complete a research paper on a topic in theater history in addition to writing responsively throughout the course both in class and online.
 Prerequisite: Eligibility for ENG 101.
-3 credits
+3 credits ou meet the requirements for exempt ion.

-THR 110: Acting I

-(Formerly THEA 181)

-A first course in acting.
-Students will focus on relaxation and physical awareness, and on developing their imagination, concentration and characterization skills.
-They will be introduced to basic vocal and physical techniques.
-3 credits will review your eet the requirements for exempt ion.
 Please be advised ocumentation .
-An admissions staff member that if you are exempt from the Assessment • • S ☐ New Student (never attended college) ☐ Returning Student ☐ Transfer Studen t Exemption req juested for: ☐ Mathematics ☐ English ☐ Prerequisite Waiver(s) ☐ I have achie (ENG 101 ☐ I have achie (Please att (Precalculument ☐ I have complete (Please att) (Attach a complete (Please att) (Attach a complete (Please att) (I have taken (Please att) (I have enclosed assessment) (NOTE: an official) eved a score of 500 or above on tach copy.)
-Note: A score of 55 us). pleted coursework in a college-legiversity: copy of the unofficial transcript of the Accuplacer English and/or Note of the unofficial transcript of the test at MCC.) cosed the necessary documentation of the College list all classes for which all transcript must be requested. the Verbal/Critical Reading or Wreport or HS transcript showing the Math portion of the SAT example of the Math Assessment Test at another of the Math Assessment Test at anot and I am eligible to tage for MAT 146, MAT ourse with a grade of " CT Community College Only ACCUPLACER exceptions a preside waiver): e or other college or university pplicable to other courses no s may not be applied to any other term and may not satisfy Student Signatur re Date FOR AFFICE LICE (ONLY Semester: ☐ Summer 2015 Exempt ☐ English and Math English Only ☐ Math Onl у ☐ Transcript/appropriate docu umentation is attached Not Exempt: ☐ Does not meet standards ☐ Lacks documentation on Signature: Date: Copy sent to stud dent: \square No \square Ye es Date sent Initials
+An admissions staff member that if you are exempt from the Assessment Name a Address Address ☐ New Student (never attended college) ☐ Returning Student ☐ Transfer Studen t Exemption requested for: ☐ Mathematics ☐ English ☐ Prerequisite Waiver(s) Reasons for Exemption Request: I have achieved a score of 450 or abov (ENG 101).
+(Attach a copy of the score of 500 or abov (Please attach copy.)
+Note: A score (Precalculus).
+I have completed coursework in a collection college/university: (Attach a copy of the unofficial transity in the completed coursework in a collection college/university: (Attach a copy of the unofficial transity in the complete coursework in a collection college): (Testing coordinator may need to see assessment test at MCC.)
+Or I have enclosed the necessary docume coursework.
+(Please list all classes for the coursework.
+(Please list all classes for a degree program at MCC.
+The prerection coursework.
+The prerection coursework in a college in the course course work. e on the Verbal/Critical Reading or Wicore report or HS transcript showing on the Math portion of the SAT example on the Math portion of the SAT example of 550 or higher creates eligibility ege-level credit English and/or Math conscript.)
+Indoor Math Assessment Test at another verify score interpretation.
+NOTE: Or entation (unofficial transcript, etc.) and rewhich you are requesting a prerequirusested from all previous post-sections. ng scores.) n and I am eligible to ta y for MAT 146, MAT ourse with a grade of "C CT Community College Only ACCUPLACER examples a preside waiver): ake Intermediate Algebra (MAT 138).
+158, MAT 165, MAT 172, MAT 186 C" or better at the following or other college or university ams may be substituted for the erequisite override for specific prerequisites applicable to other course ····, ····, Student Signature Date FOD OFFICE LICE ONLY Semester: Summer 2016 Exempt English and Math ☐ English Only ☐ Math Onl у ☐ Transcript/appropriate e documentation is attached Not Exempt: Does not meet standa ards Lacks documentati on Signature: Date: Copy sent to student: ☐ Yes Date sent Initials